gvwilson/sensibleadventures/coriandel/coriandel.md

 breathe.*

 Out of the corner of my eye I saw his houseman step into the courtyard from whatever discreet corner he'd been lurking in.
-Nednan, that was his name.
+Rojyar, that was his name.
 I was sure I could best him, despite the heavy baton in his hand, but then her father could have me called on for assault.
 Calmly, calmly...
 "I have spoken with your daughter, and---"